Navigating Holiday Food the Thyroid-healthy Way

 There are so many ways to make the holidays richer and more meaningful that don't require consuming food or drinking alcohol.

 They’re so cute; they make a sweet Christmas decoration for the house that we get to enjoy all season, and while they do contain gluten, dairy, sugar, and lots of other processed food ingredients, they’re not really meant to be eaten.
-At least I'm not tempted to eat it.
-My son may eat a few of the candies, but it's far less sugar impact and temptation than piles of cookies laying around begging to be eaten.
+At least I'm not tempted to eat it, which is helpful.
+My son may eat a few of the candies, but it's far less sugar impact and temptation than piles of cookies lying around.

 We get to enjoy the tradition and the decoration while sidestepping the temptation of those homemade Christmas cookies.
 It's a Christmas miracle!